Nguyephi/stock-it/README.md

-# App Boilerplate
+# Stock It

-This is a nextjs boilerplate that includes all the setup needed to quickly set up an app.
+Stock it is an application that allows users to load product variant's SKU from Printify to Etsy seamlessly.

 ## Table of Contents